pc200520974/COMP2101/README.md

 # COMP2101- Administrative Shell Scripting

-This repe is where I will store my typos.
+This repo is where I will store my typos.